...

 Students can create artwork using natural elements such as leaves, flowers, and branches.

-Students use and they can learn about texture and pattern while making lovely pieces.
+Students use and they can learn about texture and pattern while making lovely pieces for their 6th Grade Art Projects.

 Seasonal Collages